-Our journey has begun and, as said, Bangkok marks our starting point.
+Our journey has begun and Bangkok marks our starting point.

 The next day is committed to the most well-known places in town.

 Form the nearby port of Sri Phraya we hop on the river taxi, so convenient and super cheap (13 baht=0.30 cents!), and hop off in front of Wat Arun, but unluckily there are scaffoldings covering most of the structure.
 In a close temple, we are lucky enough to get literally blessed by a Buddhist monk, who ties to our wrist (right arm for men, left for women) a white woven cotton bracelet, while praying: we later found out this to be the Sai Sin, or sacred string, used in ceremonies as lucky charm.